Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 \item[]{\textbf{Lack of Interim Results:} Often as a user is developing a query, they need an interim subset of results to determine if the query is pulling relevant information.
 However, many querying systems instead wait until all the information is ready before returning the full set of results:

-\begin{displayquote} It was actually very frustrating because you'd construct a query, it would take like 15 minutes to load, and then you'd get no results after it finished the search.
-So having some type of interim result\ldots like `kept alive' with examples of the stuff it's bringing back.
-That kind of interaction would be helpful.
-At least just to make sure that you're on the right track and you're not wasting 15 minutes. -P4 \end{displayquote}
+\begin{displayquote} It was very frustrating because you'd construct a query, it would take like 15 minutes to load, and then you'd get no results after it finished.
+So having some type of interim result\ldots like `kept alive' with examples of the stuff it's bringing back, that kind of interaction would be helpful.
+At least just to make sure that you're on the right track. -P4 \end{displayquote}

 Long wait times caused by computation is frustrating for users\cite{shneiderman1984response} and interrupts their analysis workflows\cite{liu2014effects}.
 Work in progressive visualization\cite{angelini2018review} could alleviate similar issues for KGs. }